Belhaven University does recognize Advanced Placement (AP) and

 College credit will be granted to those high school students enrolling in Belhaven University who have completed courses in the International Baccalaureate Program with a score of five or better on each higher level examination.
 The courses for which credit will be awarded will be those subject courses that are a part of Belhaven's general education core.

-In order for experiential credit to be granted officially and recorded on the transcript, the applicant must have completed successfully a minimum of 12 semester hours of academic coursework at Belhaven.
 This type of credit may be approved by faculty in various departments through portfolios with a maximum of 15 hours of elective credit only.
 (Experiential credit in dance may be awarded for major credit with the approval of the dean of fine arts and the provost.)
 This type of credit is not transferable into or out of Belhaven University.
-The process for experiential credit should be completed prior to the beginning of the last course required for degree completion in the adult studies program or before the senior year in the traditional program.
-Assessment Fee - $150 paid at time portfolio is turned in for assessment; $75 per semester hour of credit awarded paid in full before credits are posted to transcript.

 Credit for experiential learning can be awarded through an essay-writing process that will document college-level learning.
 Faculty award credit based upon college-level academic principles evident in the student's writing.
-The Portfolio II must include

 Credit for specialized training received in the armed services will be granted on the basis of recommendations published in A Guide to the Evaluation of Educational Experiences in the Armed Services.
 Only those courses or programs that may be regarded as consistent with the curriculum at Belhaven University will be credited toward a degree.